TooFuW/ChromeExtension_ChessComHelper/README.md

 - Automatically highlights attacked pieces on Chess.com.
 - Improves understanding of threats on the board.
 - Works with live games on Chess.com.
+- Option to disable or enable the extension in the popup window.
+- Option to choose your color for the current game.

 - The extension DOES NOT take into account the En Passant rule.